How to Build a Business App Like Indeed Job Search?

 8. Use Kotlin for the Android app development

-Kotlin is the most popular programming languages for Android development, therefore, I recommend you use it.
+Kotlin is the most popular programming language for Android development, therefore, I recommend you use it for developing a business app like Indeed.
 The advantages are many, e.g.:

 - It’s an open-source language with a growing developer community.
 Google and JetBrains, the company that created Kotlin, fully support it.